views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 **Step 1: Familiarize Yourself with the Documentation**

 Begin by exploring the [docs](https://github.com/views-platform/docs) repository.
 This will provide you with an understanding of the organizational standards and decision records that guide our projects.
 Here you can also find the [Glossary](../FAQ%20&%20Glossary/glossary.md) containing all the relevant terminology for navigating through our material.
 Pay attention to the Organizational Decision Records (ODRs) to grasp the rationale behind key decisions.
+You can also find the [Contribution Guides](/Contribution%20Guides/README.md) for details on how to make your first contribution.

 **Step 2: Set Up the Development Environment**